 In the first draft of this blog entry, right here was where I listed the many reasons I can’t deal with [Counting Crows frontman] Adam Duritz.
 But after a good night’s sleep and some cookies, I now feel comfortable with making column this less about Duritz and more about “Mrs. Potter.”
 I have therefore decided to take the high road.

 The playing, as you might have assumed, is not difficult.
 But the production is stacked.
-There are four guitar tracks using three different tunings—and one has a capo—so each guitar part needs to be written out separately (meaning no arranging two similar parts for one guitar).
+There are a total of four electric and acoustic guitar tracks using three different tunings—and one has a capo—so each guitar part needs to be written out separately (meaning no arranging two similar parts for one guitar).
 And the parts are through-arranged, meaning no one ever plays the same thing from one verse/chorus to the next—read: minimal repeats and rhythm figures; almost every note from beginning to end must be written out.

 Wherever the capoed part appears, I have to write out two rows of harmonic analysis (chord symbols)—one for the capoed key, one for concert key.
 And finally, writing out every single note from beginning to end is fine and dandy, as long as you can dig them out from under the layers of piano and organ that also are on the track.